West Midlands CAMRA Region

 Opening times: Mon–Thu 12:00-23:00; Fri and Sat 12:00-24:00; Sun 12:00-23:00

-Regular beers: Black Country Bradley's Finest Golden, Black Country Fireside, Black Country Pig on the Wall
+Regular beers: Black Country --varies--, Black Country Bradley's Finest Golden, Black Country Pig on the Wall

 This is one of the few pubs from where CAMRA was launched nationally in 1972, driven by early campaigner the late Peter Linley.
 In that same year, Walsall CAMRA was formed with an initial brief to cover the country from here north to John O'Groats.
 On the edge of town, this is a real back-street gem dating from 1845.
-The pub takes its name from the coloured glazed bricks on the front.
+The pub takes its locally adopted name from the coloured glazed bricks on the front.
 The pub has a front bar with a warm, convivial atmosphere and the snug-style lounge has a more intimate feel.
 Both rooms feature real fires.
 There is an upstairs function room and a smoking area in the rear courtyard.
-Folk and poetry nights are held on the 2nd Thursday of each month.
+Quiz night is on Thursdays and there is a monthly Cheese night.
 Cobs and pork pies provide sustenance alongside the extensive range of ales from nearby and further afield.
-Walsall branch pub of the year.